sweetfe/vibe-proj1/site-structure-plan.md

 - Includes placeholder functionality with alert until audio file is added
 - README.meow file provides instructions for adding real meow sound

+### Adopt a Cat Button
+- Added a circular button with "Adopt a Kitty" text
+- Button opens a cat browsing interface when clicked
+- Users can browse through multiple cats using navigation arrows
+- Each cat has an image, name, and personality description
+- Users can adopt a cat by clicking the "Adopt" button
+- Displays adoption certificate with cat image, name, and personality
+- Includes printable adoption certificate
+- Uses free-to-use cat images from Pexels

 ### Image Management
 - Replaced problematic `cat-paw.png` (base64 text file) with proper binary image
 - Added `pinkcatpaw4walking.png` as the main paw print image